MLB Stadium Security Case Study

 Were security personnel properly screened before hire?

 Proper screening of potential hires is especially important for security positions.
-Through the course of this case, it was revealed that MLB team had not performed independent background checks on sworn police officers hired for security personnel positions, as management had assumed they were fit for such roles.
+Through the course of this case, it was revealed that the MLB team had not performed independent background checks on sworn police officers hired for security personnel positions, as management had assumed they were fit for such roles.
 This assumption failed to consider the possibility that a law enforcement agency could still employ an officer with multiple complaints against them, or that a police officer’s training might not directly translate to the role of security personnel at a large venue with a capacity of over 50,000 people.

 Law enforcement agencies have no obligation to provide notice of complaints against their officers to other employers.
 By neglecting to perform independent background checks on sworn police officers hired as stadium security personnel, the MLB team had potentially assigned individuals with problematic backgrounds to these positions.